 History: A postman from Pennsylvania patented a “ball and ladder game” in 2001, based on a game his family had played for decades.

 How it’s played: Set up two game “ladders” either made of wood, PVC-type tubing 15 feet apart.
-Each player is given 3 bolas (which look like two golf balls connected by rope) to toss at the rungs on the ladders.
-The goal is to reach 21 points first.
+Each player gets 3 bolas.
+(They look like two golf balls connected by rope.)
+The aim is to toss at the rungs on the ladders.
+The goal: reach 21 points first.
 The top run is worth 3 points, the middle is 2 and the bottom one is worth 1 point.
-Players are encouraged to knock off their opponent’s bolas to steal points from their score.
+Knock off your opponent’s bolas to steal points from their score.

 Pros: There are many light-weight versions that can be packed away in a convenient carry bag.
-It’s also doesn’t require a smooth surface so could be taken to the beach or any uneven or slightly damp surface.
+It’s also doesn’t require a smooth surface, making it a good option for the beach, uneven or damp ground.

-Cons: The Bolos, while not as heavy as Bocce balls can hurt if they make it in the hands of young children.
-After all, Bolos are derived from the ancient namesake weapons used by South American cowboys to hunt animals.
-Also, there are many knock-off versions of Ladder Toss with varying degrees of quality construction.
-Make sure whichever version you buy has gotten good reviews.
-Versions run from DIY version you can make to low-end versions for about $30 to high-end solid wood ones for close to $90.
+Cons: The Bolos, while not as heavy as Bocce balls, can hurt if they make it in the hands of young children.
+After all, the name Bolos comes from ancient weapons South American cowboys used to hunt animals.
+We see many knock-off versions of Ladder Toss of lesser quality.
+Check product reviews before you buy.
+Versions range from DIY versions, to low-end versions for about $30, to high-end solid wood ones for close to $90.

 5. Backyard Croquet